 WHAT TEENS REALLY WANT TO SAY ...
 CAN YOU AT LEAST LISTEN?

-Wonder what’s bugging your teen?
+Are you wondering what’s bugging your teen?
 It’s hard to be certain when all your son does is grunt and your daughter won’t stop rolling her eyes.
-So rather than pressing our own kids to talk—not going to happen!—we asked teenagers from around the country what messages they wish they could share with their moms and dads.
-Sure, every child is different, but it may do you and your teen some good if you took these truthful kids’ concerns to heart.
+It's almost like they were just a toddler and over night they act like extraterrestrial beings.
+We asked teenagers from around the country what messages they wish they could share with their parents.
+Sure, every child is different, but most teens think parents are from a different planet. .

 1. She needs privacy.

 “I hate that my parents don’t give me any personal space,” says Eleanor, 14.
 “And I hate that they don’t think I need it.”
 Even if your children share a room, give each child an area that’s off-limits to everyone else in the family (including you), such as a desk or a spare closet.
-To show that you respect your teen’s privacy, don’t rummage through her personal space unless you have a concrete reason to believe that she’s lying to you or hiding something serious.
-And remember: “All kids today are doing drugs” isn’t a concrete reason.
+To show that you respect your teen’s privacy, don’t rummage through her personal space unless you have a concrete reason to believe that she’s lying or hiding something serious.

 2. Sometimes he just needs you to listen.